Mary Skaggs leaves the Sun after 40-plus years

 “By the time we got back to the office, there was a line of cars up and down Harborview Road, filled with people waiting to subscribe to the three-day-a-week newspaper for $10 a year.
 When they did, we gave them an ugly white mug that said ‘Here Comes the Sun,’ and a package of coffee.”

-Last week Skaggs put in her last day as human resources director for the Sun and Adams Publishing Group.
+Last week Skaggs put in her last day as human resources director for the Sun and Adams Publishing Group, which includes the Arcadian.

 “Every organization has a figure who helps define its culture.
 Mary is one of those people to me,” said Executive Editor Jim Gouvellis.
 “In her many roles here at the paper she epitomized what it is like to work here every day.
 She is one of the smartest, kindest and toughest managers I have ever met.
 Besides helping us run a successful business, she was a maternal figure and confidant to many younger employees through the years.
 She’s been gone one day but I miss her already.”